Module 02: Autograd

 print(f"\ndB =\n{B.grad}")

-This is the fundamental operation of neural networks.
-Every linear layer is just x @ W + b.
+Matrix multiplication is the fundamental operation of neural networks.
+Every linear layer computes x @ W + b.

 Backward Pass: Topological Sort